tytydraco/yessleep/out/I_Wandered_into_a_Hotel_Everyone_Forgot_Isnt_Empty.md

 Solis gestured.
 Luna smiled.
 And together, we pushed it open.

-The lobby swallowed us whole.
+**The lobby swallowed us whole.**

 When we stepped into the lobby, staff appeared as if on cue — friendly receptionists with perfect smiles, guiding us past floors that gleamed as though freshly polished.
 My eyes drank in the hotel’s glory days, walls shining, lights sparkling, the space immaculate.

 And yet my chest tightened.
 My heart still saw the cracks in the walls, the faint stains, the decay lurking beneath the surface.
 The lobby shimmered with impossible perfection, and I couldn’t tell if it was real… or if I was just losing my mind.

-While I took in the lobby, Solis and Luna waved me over to the reception desk.
+While I was in the lobby, Solis and Luna waved me over to the reception desk.
 The staff greeted us warmly, their smiles flawless, their movements precise, almost rehearsed.
 The receptionist explained the “$1 deluxe” as a special promotion — some excuse about a limited-time offer.
 My mind accepted it without hesitation.
 Somehow, it seemed plausible.

 \---